Jake Arrieta Turned Down Last-Minute Contract Offer From Chicago Cubs

 Jake Arrieta had a chance to return to the Chicago Cubs.
 Prior to the Chicago Cubs agreeing to terms on a six-year deal (courtesy of the Athletic) with star pitcher Yu Darvish, they made a call to Jake Arrieta.

-That call the Cubs made was to gauge Arrieta’s interest in coming back should Yu Darvish say no.
+That call the Cubs made was to gauge Arrieta’s interest in coming back.

-As far fetched as the notion sounds, there are reports that the Cubs making an attempt to bring Jake Arrieta back.
+As far fetched as the notion sounds, there are reports that the Cubs made an attempt to bring Jake Arrieta back.
 It sounds odd, primarily because both sides appeared to have moved on from one another.
 Nothing was made clearer proving that point when Jake Arrieta politely said no.

 According to Jon Heyman of FanRag Sports, Jake Arrieta turned down the Chicago Cubs’ last-minute attempt to bring him back.
 Is it a decision that the former Cy Young winner will soon regret?